Matt-GitHub/node-db-challenge/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain the difference between `Relational Databases` and `SQL`.
+      answer: i thought sql was a rdb?

-- [ ] Why do tables need a `primary key`?
+- [ ] Why do tables need a `primary key`? to refer to the table row

 - [ ] What is the name given to a table column that references the primary key on another table.
+      answer: foreign key
 - [ ] What do we need in order to have a _many to many_ relationship between two tables.
+      answer: if one record in a table is related to one or more columsn of another table

 ## Minimum Viable Product